-In connection with the acquisition of Tembec, the Company entered into a foreign currency collar, a derivative, as an economic hedge of the anticipated cash flows denominated in Canadian dollars associated with the acquisition.
+In connection with the acquisition of Tembec, the Company entered into a foreign currency collar, a derivative, as an economic hedge of the anticipated cash flows denominated in Canadian dollars.
 The derivative does not meet the hedging accounting criteria and is being marked-to-market through other non-operating income.
+See Note 4 - Fair Value Measures for additional information related to the derivative.